MatanRad/Neural-IR-Project/PACRR/README.md

 - _retrieval.ipynb_ - Jupyter Notebook to use trained network for re-ranking.

 Each of these files contains its own comments on what each code-section in that file does.

+## Required Modules

+The following modules are required to run our PACRR code: matplotlib, numpy, tensorflow, (optional) tensorflow-gpu, gensim, sklearn, nltk, nltk.tokenize and nltk.corpus (downloaded using nltk and python console), datetime, timeit, contextlib